Sirilorica

-Sirilorica is a genus of stem-group scalidophoran from the Sirius Passet.
+Sirilorica is a genus of stem-group loriciferan from the Sirius Passet.

 Morphology

 Sirilorica was a worm-like animal ranging from three to eight centimetres in length.

 Ecology

 Sirilorica probably burrowed on the sediment surface, although since it is never preserved alongside burrows the fossils were presumably washed to their final resting places.

 Affinity

-The loricate plates align the animal with the loricates and their sister group the priapulids (which have loricae during their juvenile stages).
+The loricate plates align the animal with the Loricifera.

 Etymology

 Its generic name reflects its origin in the Sirius passet, and its loricate appearance.
 The specific epithet of one species, carlsbergi honours the Carlsberg Foundation's financial contribution to Sirius Passet research.